A Delicious Guide to Bengali Wedding Menu [2026]

 1. Aloo Posto

-Potatoes cooked with poppy seeds, a classic Bengali vegetarian dish.
-This dish balances the rustic flavors of potatoes with nutty poppy seeds, spicy green chilies, and a few savory Bengali spices & seasonings
+Potatoes cooked with poppy seeds, the quintessential Bengali veggie dish.
+This one balances out the earthy flavors of potatoes with nutty poppy seeds, hot green chilies and some savory Bengali spices & seasonings

 Aloo Posto